 Additionally, temperature changes in the cargo hold can affect the pressure inside the soda cans.
 To ensure compliance with airline regulations, it’s best to pack soda cans in your carry-on or purchase them after passing through security.

-Exploding cans damage other items in your luggage and create a messy situation for you and the airline staff.
+Exploding can damage other items in your luggage and create a messy situation for you and the airline staff.
 To avoid the risk of leakage and pressure change, it’s advisable to take precautions and pack your soda cans carefully.

 How Temperature Changes Can Impact Soda Cans In Luggage